Search for Lepton Flavor Violating Signals at the Future Electron-Proton Colliders: Prospect of the search for LFV boson coupling at electron-proton collider

 \begin{itemize} \item \textbf{Photoproduction:} The primary background comes from photoproduction\,\cite{Bauer:1977iq,Chwastowski:2003aw,ZEUS:2005nsy,H1:2011rlk}, wherein direct or resolved photons from the electron beam interact with the proton beam.
-The hadronic final states can give rise to muons from the (semi)leptonic decays of heavy $D$ or $B$ mesons.
+The hadronic final state can give rise to muons from the (semi)leptonic decays of heavy $D$ or $B$ mesons.\\[-30pt]

 \item \textbf{mu:} Another important background comes from the production of a $W$ boson and a jet along with an invisible neutrino.
 The $W$ boson can then decay into a muon and a neutrino.
-This background contains a single muon and has the same visible final states as that of the signal.
-However, the large missing energy from the invisible neutrinos makes the background reduction easier.
+This background contains a single muon and has the same visible final state as that of the signal.
+However, the large missing energy from the invisible neutrinos makes the background reduction easier.\\[-30pt]

 \item \textbf{e-mu:} The third main background primarily comes from the production of an electron, a jet, and a $W$ boson.
-The subsequent decay of $W$ boson to muon channel gives a similar final state as the signal if the electron in the final state gets missed.
-The source of missing energy makes the background reduction easier.
+The subsequent decay of the $W$ boson to the muon channel gives a similar final state as the signal if the electron in the final state gets missed.
+The source of missing energy makes the background reduction easier.\\[-30pt]

-\item \textbf{mu-mu:} The fourth background is similar to the first one with the exception of the production of $\gamma^*/Z$ boson along with the jet and MET.
-The decay of $\gamma^*/Z$ to two muons and one of them being missed makes its final state identical to the signal. \end{itemize} We further note that the same event topology in the backgrounds also appears when the vector bosons decay to $\tau$ and the $\tau$ then decays leptonically.
+\item \textbf{mu-mu:} The fourth background is similar to the first one, but involves the production of a $\gamma^*/Z$ boson along with the jet and MET.
+The decay of $\gamma^*/Z$ to two muons and one of them being missed makes its final state very similar to that of the signal.\\[-30pt] \end{itemize} We further note that the same event topology in the backgrounds also appears when the vector bosons decay to $\tau$ lepton(s) and the $\tau$ then decays leptonically.
 We have taken care of this aspect in the background event generation.
+Furthermore, top quark production and semileptonic decays of heavy-flavor quarks can also mimic the signal topology and act as potential backgrounds.
+However, we have checked that the contributions from these processes are negligible.